 Brand equity is the commercial value of your brand.
 It’s based on what customers are willing to pay for your name rather than the product or service itself.

 Brand image refers to the specific mental image, or perception, of a brand in the minds of customers and potential customers.
 It’s formed over time by advertising, marketing campaigns, and other experiences.

 Your brand strategy is a plan that takes into consideration your target audiences, position in the marketplace, and long-term goals as you establish your brand.

 Successful branding shapes perceptions, taking audiences from awareness, to affinity, to preference, and finally to attachment1.
 The attachment phase is where your audiences have formed a strong connection with their perception of your organization.

 1. The brand pyramid illustrated here was inspired by United Talent Agency’s “From ‘I Like You’ to ‘You’re Like Me’” presentation.

 We all know why brand matters to consumer giants like Apple, Coca-Cola, and Nike.
 They’ve reached the pinnacle of brand equity.
 Their brands do the selling and consumers are willing to buy because of how they perceive the brand.

 But brand can work just as hard for small and mid-sized enterprises and business-to-business organizations as it does for these behemoths.
 Especially in this day and age of niche marketing.
 If you’re a podcast listener, chances are you’ve heard of the Casper mattress.
-At one point, they were a completely unknown brand, started from scratch in 2014.
-By 2018 they were poised to open 200 brick and mortar stores during a time when giants like Mattress Firm were filing for bankruptcy.
+At one point, they were a completely unknown brand, starting from scratch in 2014.
+By 2018 they were poised to open 200 brick-and-mortar stores during a time when giants like Mattress Firm were filing for bankruptcy.